BASEDBASEDBASED/trivia-engine/README.md

-1. Technical Report & User Manual (18 pts)
+1. Technical Report & User Manual
-1.1 Project Overview (3 pts)
+1.1 Project Overview
 The Grand Master Trivia Engine is an exciting, time pressured quiz app that is built with React.
-The layout uses CSS flexbox and grid and mobile breakpoint at 500px that switches the two column answer grid into a single column.
+The layout uses CSS flexbox and grid, and mobile breakpoint at 500px that switches the two column answer grid into a single column.
 It gets different multiple choice questions across different difficulties and categories fetched from the Open Trivia DB API.
 Each quiz is 10 questions, with each question giving the user 15 seconds to answer correctly.
 The app solves the problem of low engagement, boring quizzes by adding time pressure, bonuses for fast answers, sound feedback, and a highscore leaderboard to make it competitive.
 Additionally, this app is a cure for boredom!
-1.2 Component Architecture (5 pts)
+1.2 Component Architecture
 List your components and explain how data flows between them.
 Use the following format:
 App.jsx - This holds all global state like gameState, questions, score, timeLeft, and the session counters.
 Contains all handler functions (startQuiz,  submitScore, …) and passes data and callbacks as props.
 Manages three useEffect hooks (fetch categories on mount, reshuffle when question index changes, run  timer).
 Timer useEffect returns a clean up function () => clearTimeoutRef.current to prevent timer from running after state changes.
 StartScreen.jsx - Receives categories, selCategory, selDifficulty, loading, leaderboard as props from App.jsx.
 Renders the category and difficulty dropdowns and start button.
 User selections are then lifted back up to App.jsx  through onCategoryChange and onDifficulty callbacks.